janfaracik/proposals/app-bar/proposal.md

 `Badge` is a new field which behaves like existing badge implementations, it allows developers to highlight important information, such as the number of updates available to a user.

 `isVisibleInContextMenu` is a new field which dictates if the action is visible in a `model-link` dropdown (not to be confused with the app bar dropdown).

+---

+Actions are read via the `getTransientActions()` method on `Actionable` and converted to `JSON`, where they're then read via JS and rendered on the page.
+This allows us to have one consistent API across model-links, buttons and overflow menus.

+The new app bar actions replace the existing `model-link` dropdown implementation, which was previously created via a confusing method call in `side-panel.jelly` to add items to the list.
+Actions are now identical between the two places, reducing duplication.

 ## Questions